Incidence and Distribution of Circumcision

 As an immediate result, the consent of both parents is now required.

-Incidence and Distribution of Female Genital Mutilation Worldwide
+Incidence and Distribution of Female Genital Cutting Worldwide

 Click on the map for a larger image.

-One striking conclusion from these two maps is that wherever Female Genital Mutilatin is prevalent, male circumcision is also (though the reverse is of course not the case).
+One striking conclusion from these two maps is that wherever Female Genital Cutting is prevalent, male circumcision is also (though the reverse is of course not the case).

-People who object that there is no comparison between FGM and MGM should see the list of comparisons.
+People who object that there is no comparison between FGC and MGC should see the list of comparisons.

 Updates and corrections welcome.
 You can email me.